chanezon/azure-linux/coreos/weave/README.md

-# Installing Weave Docker networking on a CoreOS cluster on Azure
+# Installing Weave Docker virtual network on a CoreOS cluster on Azure

 This tutorial is part of [P@'s Linux on Azure series](/../../).